MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 ## Custom registries

-Registries are defined by a TOML-file that holds information on where the potential file is saved and some details on the potential it self.
+Registries are defined by a TOML-file that holds information on where the file holding potential energy data is saved and some details on the potential itself.
 Example default registry has entry:

 ```
 [1]